kamok/yaml/README.md

         ]
     },
 ```
+1. Due to a bug in the yaml extensions, you need to manually trigger autocomplete with CONTROL + SPACE on fields (rather than it magically)

 ### How to use for other editors:
 1. Find a [json schema](https://json-schema.org/understanding-json-schema/index.html) compatible processor that can interpret Supports JSON Schema 7.
 A json schema is a standard, like ecma script.
 There are implementations that parses the file, and returns an output for the editor to consume.